asus-linux-drivers/asus-numberpad-driver/README.md

 $ grep -hRP "(^|\s)(ELAN|ASUE).*04F3:.*Touchpad(?=\s|$)" Convertible/ASUSTek\ Computer/ Notebook/ASUSTek\ Computer/ | cut -b 23-43 | sort -u
 ```

-**Do you own Touchpad for which is row empty?
-Please, create an issue or make PR**

 - touchpad(s) - from file `/proc/bus/input/devices` (e.g. via command `egrep -B1 -A5 "ASUE|ELAN" /proc/bus/input/devices | grep -B1 -A5 Touchpad`)
 - has NumberPad - select fit layout name from table above or use No - table may contains touchpads without NumberPad
-- I2C values - for testing which value can control brightness of touchpad backlight can be used script `tests/test_brightness.py` which write in cycle gradually all possible values to reverse engineered i2c registr which is used for control of NumberPad (also mentioned in [FAQ](https://github.com/asus-linux-drivers/asus-numberpad-driver/edit/master/README.md#faq)), activation via `0x01` (by default) automatically set last used brightness (do not be confused)
+- I2C values - for testing which value can control brightness of touchpad backlight can be used script `tests/test_brightness.py` which write in cycle gradually all possible values to reverse engineered i2c registr which is used for control of NumberPad (also mentioned in [FAQ](https://github.com/asus-linux-drivers/asus-numberpad-driver/blob/master/README.md#faq)), activation via `0x01` (by default) automatically set last used brightness (do not be confused)
 - laptop model - series of laptop including specific model name from vendor/seller

 **when column contains **?** is information not known*